My partner and I got into a huge fight about our cat’s litter box.

 - Are we in a distraction-free space where we can be fully present with each other?

 When my partner and I are both able to respond yes to all of these questions, we begin processing our regrettable incident using the five steps outlined below.
-For more details on how to manage conflict and do the Aftermath of a Fight exercise, take the Art and Science of Love Online video workshop.
+For more details on how to manage conflict and do the Aftermath of a Fight exercise, check out the Gottman Relationship Coach.

 Step 1: Express How You Felt During This Event